40net-cloud/fortinet-gcp-solutions/FortiGate/docs/multi_ip_subnet.md

 ## MULTI_IP_SUBNET scheme

+**NOTE: this article is outdated as MULTI_IP_SUBNET support was removed from gcloud and from terraform.
+As of today it's still available for deployment manager templates and direct API calls.
+MULTI_IP_SUBNET is now only supported when creating images.**

 MULTI_IP_SUBNET is a “guest OS feature” flag, which can be enabled when creating the VM using

 the command line: